sophiawang2008/Linux-setup/README.md

 2. https://techhelpkb.com/enable-and-disable-java-in-firefox/

 How to enable port in
-1. netstat -ntl
-2. install gufw (enable in rules)
-3.
+1. check port whether open or not sudo netstat -tulnp | grep portnumber if no output, means the port is closed
+2. use iptables to open the port